Our Process

 Planting Design (fixed price)

 Based on the Schematic Plan, we'll offer a fixed price for Planting Design.
-Once we receive a 50% deposit, we identify a planting style to complement the Schematic Design and narrow in on a plant palette.
+Once we receive a 50% deposit, we identify a planting style to complement the Schematic Design and narrow in on a Plant Palette.
 We love meeting clients at a local nursery to better understand their preferences.
 Once plants are selected, we place them on the plan, based on color, texture, sun/shade conditions, water requirements, and experiential qualities.
-Once the planting plan is completed, plants can then be sourced.
+Once the Planting Plan is completed, plants can then be sourced.
 On-site Plant Placement (at the time of planting) is offered for an additional flat fee.
 This allows us the flexibility to respond to on-site conditions before final plant placement.

 Plant Sourcing (material cost)